MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 - Experiment with different GPT prompts.
 - Use GPT prompts to generate completions for email and SMS messages.
 - Explore code that enables GPT completions.
+- Learn about the importance of prompt engineering and including rules in your prompts.

 Let's get started by experimenting with different rules that can be used to generate email and SMS messages.

 ### Using the GPT Completions Feature

 1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph?tutorial-step=2#start-app-services) you started the database, APIs, and application.
+You also updated the `.env` file.
 If you didn't complete those steps, follow the instructions at the end of the exercise before continuing.

 1. Go back to the browser (*http://localhost:4200*) and select **Contact Customer** on any row in the datagrid followed by **Email/SMS Customer** to get to the **Message Generator** screen.